bruce965/blog/_posts/2023-08-06-spacemesh-cryptocurrency-for-the-people.md

 To keep it simple, like "regular" currencies, cryptocurrencies are (or were?) backed by the value of some physical assets.

-In the case of **Bitcoin**, the value is backed my that of computing power and electricity invested to mine the coins, this is called _proof-of-work_ or PoW;
+In the case of **Bitcoin**, the value is backed by that of computing power and electricity invested to mine the coins, this is called _proof-of-work_ or PoW;
 Bitcoin works like a lottery, only a few people win each "round".
 Unfortunately this means that to join Bitcoin mining, you would have to invest